 The Intelligence Problem

+The problem of intelligence is the perpetual weakness of the counterinsurgent.
+The counterinsurgent is operating in a foreign country and thereby lacks the means to distinguish allies from enemy agents, or valid from invalid information.
+This makes winning allies among the civilian population key for the counterinsurgent.
+Unless a solid base is achieved among the residents of Helmand, the coalition's intelligence problem will remain insurmountable.
+This explains why the current operation is focusing on holding and securing the area and winning hearts and minds.
+With a degree of security comes loyalty.
+With loyalty comes intelligence.
+If intelligence is the insurgent's strategic advantage, this is the way to counter it.
+It strikes at the center of gravity of the insurgent.
+Intelligence is his strong suit, and if the insurgent loses it, he loses the war.
 Then there is the issue of counterintelligence.
 Every Afghan translator, soldier or government official is a possible breach of security for the counterinsurgent.
 Most of them — and certainly not all of them — are not in bed with the enemy.
 But some inevitably will be, and not only does that render counterinsurgent operations insecure, it also creates uncertainty among the counterinsurgents.
 The insurgent's ability to gather intelligence on the counterinsurgents is the insurgents' main strategic advantage.
 With it, insurgents can evade entrapment and choose the time and place for engagement.
 Without it, insurgents are blind.
 With it, the insurgent can fill the counterinsurgent's intelligence pipeline with misleading information.
 Without it, the counterinsurgent might see clearly enough to find and destroy the insurgent force.

 Counterinsurgency and the al Qaeda Factor